NeoV55/SuiAuditWarp/README.md

 ## 🌀 Overview

-**SuiAuditWarp** is a cross-chain, AI-powered auditing platform purpose-built for smart contracts on the Move language and the Sui blockchain.
+**SuiAuditWarp** by **AuditWarp Labs** is a cross-chain, AI-powered auditing platform purpose-built for smart contracts on the Move language and the Sui blockchain.
 By leveraging advanced LLMs, decentralized storage (IPFS), and on-chain proof via Sui NFTs, SuiAuditWarp enables developers to audit their code in seconds and anchor verifiable results on-chain.
 With seamless cross-chain access enabled by Wormhole and no prior Sui expertise required, it's a powerful tool for securing DeFi, NFT, and multi-chain applications with speed, transparency, and trust.

-Check out the live dapp here: [💧 SuiAuditWarp ](https://cross-chain-audit-neov55.replit.app/)
+Check out the live dapp here: [💧 SuiAuditWarp Dapp ](https://cross-chain-audit-neov55.replit.app/)

 ---